How to Open a Dispensary in Oregon

 Current State of the Cannabis Market in Oregon

 The cannabis market in Oregon continues to flourish, offering a wide range of opportunities for entrepreneurs and consumers alike.
-As of 2022, there are more than 2900 licensed dispensaries across the state.
+As of February 2024, there are over 2,700 active cannabis business licenses in Oregon, 812 of which are retailers.

-However, the market also faces challenges such as oversupply, leading to low prices and intense competition.
-To navigate these challenges, some businesses have focused on developing high-quality products, emphasizing organic and sustainable practices, and catering to specific customer preferences to stand out in the crowded market.
+However, the market is facing challenges such as oversupply, fluctuating demand, and steep taxes, which result in low prices and intense competition.
+In 2023, Oregon farmers harvested a total of 9.6 million pounds of marijuana; however, sales have been declining since 2022.
+Cannabis business owners are optimistic about federal legalization, which would allow cannabis to be sold across state lines to help increase sales and stabilize the market.
+To navigate these challenges, some businesses focus on developing high-quality products, emphasizing organic and sustainable practices, and catering to specific customer preferences to stand out in the crowded market.

 Social Equity Programs for Cannabis in Oregon